vizzuhq/ipyvizzu-story/docs/docs/environments/streamlit.md

 ## Try it!

-Place the above code in a file (for example called `ipyvizzustory_example.py`) and run the following command in order to try it.
+Place the above code blocks into a python file (for example called `ipyvizzustory_example.py`) and run the following command in your command line in order to try it.

 ```sh
 streamlit run ipyvizzustory_example.py